wtclarke/fsl_mrs/docs/user_docs/fitting.rst

             --basis my_basis_spectra \
             --output example_fit

-This will run nonlinear optimisation using the Truncated Newton algorithm, as implemented in Scipy, and will produce a simple PNG file summarising the fit, and several CSV files containing concentrations, uncertainties, and QC parameters for further analysis.
+This will run non-linear optimisation using the Truncated Newton algorithm, as implemented in Scipy, and will produce a simple PNG file summarising the fit, and several CSV files containing concentrations, uncertainties, and QC parameters for further analysis.

 A more complete call to :code:`fsl_mrs` may be as follows.